 During the Victorian era the modern Highland games, along with modern Highland dancing, formed.
 To make judging the skills of Highland dancers easier, the set amount of dances that could be performed for judgment were shrunk until only four remained until 1986.
 These dances included The Seann Triubhas, The Highland Fling, The Sword Dance, and The Reel of Tulloch.
 That does not mean there are not many other Highland dance routines and after 1986 many dances were added back into the Scottish Official Board of Highland Dancing.

 When performing Highland dancing, there is a specific attire worn.
 Men will wear a Balmoral, a traditional Scottish hat, as well as a doublet.
 Men also do wear kilts with matching tartan hose, though they can wear tartan trews (pants) when performing The Seann Truibhas, which is a dance created when kilts had been banned in Scotland and the dance is about how much Scottish men hated having their kilts taken away.
 Women Highland dancers wear tartan kilts, tartan hose, velvet jackets, and a white blouse underneath.
-In many dance organizations, there are strict rules prohibiting lipstick, face flitter, rings, and earrings.
 Both genders wear highland dance shoes to perform the dances.